earchibong/devops_projects/kubernetes.md

 #### 1. Virtual Private Cloud – VPC
 - Create a directory named `k8s-cluster`
-- in the new directory, create a VPC and store the ID as a variable:
+- in the new directory, create a custom VPC, store the ID as a variable and tag it so it is named `k8s-cluster`:
 ```

 VPC_ID=$(aws ec2 create-vpc \